onkichoi/onkichoi.github.io/_portfolio/project2.md

 alt: A snapshot of the course, showing a cartoon scneario of the teacher reassuring a student who has concerns.
 Below is a snippet of the four thumbnails of each course, a flowchart and a FAQ.

 caption:
-  title: King’s Raising Concerns (Online Course)
+  title: Raising Concerns (Online Course)
   subtitle: Policy training materials
   thumbnail: assets/img/portfolio/Raising concern2.png
 ---